thomasvn/k8s-inferencing/README.md

 -->

 <!-- DONE: (most recent to least recent)
+- Use Github Actions to build & push docker image
 - Switch to GPT2 for faster iterations
 - Dockerfile
 - k8s manifest